TharinduWijayarathna/Service-Tweak/README.md

-# Linux Service Manager
+# Service Tweak

 A simple Bash script to manage system services like MySQL, Apache2, and Node.js.
-The script allows you to start or stop these services based on your input.
+Based on your input, the script allows you to start or stop these services.

 ## Features